smeznar/SNoRe/README.md

 ```

-Further examples can be found in the example folder.
+Further examples of evaluation and embedding explainability can be found in the example folder.